Date(s) - September 19, 2018 - October 10, 2018

 There are no prerequisites for this course.
 Students are not be expected to have any prior programming experience.
 Students should bring their laptops to class.
 Otherwise, all materials and tools required to complete the course will be provided.

 For a complete introduction to programming, it is recommended that students follow this course with Introduction to Programming II.
-Summer 2018 Intro to Programming I will meet for four one-hour sessions (July 11, July 18, July 25, August 1).
+Fall 2018 Intro to Programming I will meet for four one-hour sessions (September 19, September 26, October 3, October 10).
 Students will be expected to complete some light homework assignments between sessions.

 About the instructor